In this article, you’ll learn:

-Every founder is at a different stage in their journey, so there are multiple courses Founder.University offers to help you take your business to the next level.
+Every founder is at a different level up stage in their journey, so there are multiple courses Founder.University offers to help you take your business to the next level.

 Members of Unsolved pay $0 to access the wealth of knowledge in this learning community and its relevant online courses, making entrepreneurship accessible to all who seek it out.

-Pro tip: A self paced online course is a great way to host your own course and not have to deal with the complex processes of creating cohorts, hosting live lectures and class times, and employing staff to handle it.
+Pro tip: A self paced online course is a great way to host your own online training course, and not have to deal with the complex processes of creating cohorts, hosting live lectures and class times, and employing staff to handle it.
 Learn more about how we support them at Disco.

-For decades, graphic design and art direction were some of the only career paths one with design proficiency could participate in.
+For decades, graphic design and art direction were some of the most courses and the only career paths one with design proficiency could participate in.
 Now, designers can create what a user needs to see on the Internet, on mobile apps, web apps, webpages, software, and other devices.
 It takes a professional to really capture what a user needs in these scenarios and bring it to life skillfully.

 Unfortunately, the design talent pool is too small to keep up with demand, so one of the fastest-growing areas in the online course space are those focused on design and all of its different aspects.

 We’ve highlighted five virtual design academies that are upskilling the next generation of design professionals: